flenniken/statictea/docs/functions.md

 stype:

 * json -- returns JSON
-* rb -- returns JSON except strings are not quoted and @ characters are not excaped.
-Rb stands for replacement block.
+* rb — replacement block (rb) returns JSON except strings are not quoted and special characters are not escaped.
-* dn -- returns JSON except dictionary elements are @ printed one per line as "key = value".
-Dn stands for dot name.
+* dn -- dot name (dn) returns JSON except dictionary elements are printed one per line as "key = value".

 Examples variables: